rtthomas/ContactLite/README.md

-ContactLite is an application based on Angular and Google App Engine.
-It's a simple "contact management" system I use to track my job searches.
-For more information, see the wiki
+ContactLite is a very rudimentry "contact management system" I created while learning Angular, backed by Google App Engine and Datastore.e the wiki